Office of the Comptroller of the Currency (OCC), Treasury.

 Total Annual Burden: 22,418 hours.

-The OCC's retail forex rule (12 CFR part 48) allows national banks and Federal savings associations to offer retail foreign exchange transactions to its customers.
+The OCC's retail forex rule (12 CFR part 48) allows national banks and Federal savings associations to offer or enter into retail foreign exchange transactions.
 In order to engage in these transactions, institutions must comply with various reporting, disclosure, and recordkeeping requirements included in that rule.

-Under § 48.5, a national bank or Federal savings association must promptly provide the customer with a statement reflecting the financial result of the transactions and the name of the introducing broker to the account.
-The customer must provide specific written instructions on how the offsetting transaction should be applied.
+Under 12 CFR 48.5, a national bank or Federal savings association must promptly provide the customer with a statement reflecting the financial result of the transactions and the name of any introducing broker to the account.
+The institution must follow the customer's specific instructions on how the offsetting transaction should be applied.

-Section 48.6 requires that a national bank or Federal savings association furnish a retail forex customer with a written disclosure before opening an account through which the customer will engage in retail forex transactions.
+Twelve CFR 48.6 requires that a national bank or Federal savings association furnish a retail forex customer with a written disclosure before opening an account through which the customer will engage in retail forex transactions.
 It further requires a national bank or Federal savings association to secure an acknowledgment from the customer that the disclosure was received and understood.
-Finally, the section requires the disclosure by a national bank or Federal savings association of its fees and other charges and its profitable accounts ratio.
+Finally, the section requires the disclosure by a national bank or Federal savings association of its profitable accounts ratio and its fees and other charges.

-Section 48.10 requires a national bank or Federal savings association to issue monthly statements to each retail forex customer and to send confirmation statements following transactions.
+Twelve CFR 48.10 requires a national bank or Federal savings association to issue monthly statements to each retail forex customer and send confirmation statements following transactions.

 Policies and Procedures; Recordkeeping